-- NOTE: If Gas 2 is set to OFF the settings in the PPO2max 2 submenu are disabled.
+- NOTE: If Gas 2 is set to OFF the settings in the PPO2max 2 submenu are disabled. - NOTE: If Gas 3 is set to OFF the settings in the PPO2max 3 submenu are disabled.

 If the PMG setting is disabled (see chapter Enabling predictive multi-gas mode (PMG)) the submenus PPO2max 2 and PPO2max 3 are not available.
 Then the menu PPO2max will appear as follows: